verbb/icon-picker/docs/template-guides/rendering-icons.md

 ```

 ## Icon Fonts
 You can also use an icon font for your icon source.
 Icon Picker will extract the available icons in font file, for you to pick.
-These are refered to as 'glyphs'.
+These are referred to as 'glyphs'.
 From your field, you have two main options on how to display the icon, depending on what works for your project.

 It's also largely up to you to implement the required CSS required for either of these approaches.
 An example might be for the Font Awesome 5 Free pack: